Verifying AI Code

 }§ 06 · THE VERIFICATION CASCADECheap stages first, expensive stages last

 Tying it all together: production teams that ship reliably with AI assistance run their output through a cascade.
 Cheap stages run first, expensive stages run only on what survives.
 Most of the 66% “almost right” failures get caught at the cheap end; the expensive stages exist for the residual that gets through.
+(DORA’s 2024 report ties rising AI adoption to small drops in delivery throughput and stability when this kind of process is missing.)

 The lab below lets you toggle each stage and see what gets caught.
 Notice that no single stage covers all four error classes — sycophancy in particular slips past everything except sub-agent review and human review.
 The cascade is composed, not parallel.